jamesplease/react-composer/README.md

 ##### `mapResult`

-A function that is called with the same arguments that each component's render prop is caled with.
+A function that is called with the same arguments that each component's render prop is called with.
 This can be used to change the result that each component passes down.

 Typically, this is useful for a component that passes multiple arguments to its